DrStalker/TravellersRest-RecipeAddons/README.md

 ##A note for any modders building on this:

-From quick testing the UI will break if a recipe has more than five ingrediants or more than three selectable ingrediants.
+From quick testing the UI will break if a recipe has more than five ingredients or more than three selectable ingredients.

 ##Downloading the mod